noxjs/noxjs/README.md

 It dinamically generated the namespaces for you!
 You don't have to verify if the object was previously created (that's annoying, i know...), and it doesn't matter how deep is your object, it won't overwrite neither delete nothing you made previously.

-### Initializer
+### Initialize

-If you attach an initializer method to your object, it will be instantly called after you create your object
+If you attach an initialize method to your object, it will be instantly called after you create your object

 ``` js
 Nox('App.Home.view', function() {